 Gradually, starting in the early 1920s, the number of children in the area declined.
 Despite a slight gain as more Asian Americans moved into the area north of Yesler Way, overall enrollment declined as office buildings and apartment houses replaced the homes north of Madison Street.
-Between 1935 and 1938, enrollment dropped from more than 400 to only 300 students.
+Between 1935 and 1938, enrollment declined from more than 400 to only 300 students.
 In 1933, a storm damaged the school's north tower and it was removed.

-Central School closed to elementary students in 1938 and was leased to the federal government for a youth center (for carpentry classes, YMCA and YWCA activities, and Junior Chamber of Commerce) under the National Youth Administration.
-The NYA also operated the Red Cross clinic, which provided medical and dental service to needy school children.
-Beginning in 1939 and for ten years after, the school building housed vocational classes of the Central Branch of the Edison Technical School.
+Central School closed to elementary students in 1938 and was leased to the federal government for a youth center for carpentry classes, YMCA and YWCA activities, and Junior Chamber of Commerce under the National Youth Administration (NYA).
+The NYA also operated the Red Cross clinic providing medical and dental service to needy school children.
+Beginning in 1939 and for another 10 years, the school building housed vocational classes of the Central Branch of the Edison Technical School.
+An earthquake in 1949 weakened the old brick building.
+Two huge chunks of ornamental masonry crashed through the roof of a portable nursery building from which 50 youngsters had been sent out to play just moments earlier.
+That portable, constructed during World War II, continued to house the Central Nursery School until at least 1951.